quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 5. Verify changes persisted (close and open the file again)

 ### Enable Debug Mode
-If you have some issues with onlyoffice, you should enable the office debug mode in filebrowser.
-For do that go to `settings -> profile settings -> File Viewer Options` and enable the debug mode.
+If you have issues with onlyoffice, you should enable the office debug mode in filebrowser.
+To do that go to `settings -> profile settings -> File Viewer Options` in UI and enable the debug mode.

 <img src="../assets/office-debug-mode.png" alt="office-debug-mode" />

-After that open any document and check on the debug window, also check the logs of both containers as well.(see {{< doclink path="integrations/office/troubleshooting/" text="troubleshooting" />}})
+After that open any document and check the debug window, also check the logs of both containers as well.
+See {{< doclink path="integrations/office/troubleshooting/" text="troubleshooting" />}} for more detailed solutions.

 ## Certificate Management